rkrenzler/shift-evo/readme.md

 ## Remark
-I will probably move the project to gitlab for better support of wiki
+I will move the documentation to [gitlab](https://gitlab.com/rkrenzler/hostpital-roster/-/wikis/home).
+It has a better support of wiki documentation and is open-source.

 ## How to start